fact-benchmark/factbenchmark/how.md

 Because the current expected value or 'consensus' regarding the veracity or check worthiness of any given claim updates over time, the corresponding points awarded for that item can also change over time.
 (Benchmarks place an arbitrary time limit around this so as to provide a clear and publishable benchmark, however).

 A claim goes through various stages as it moves through the system.
-On this page we outline the lifecycle of a claim, which will also help describe the overall system in more detail.
+On this page we outline the life cycle of a claim, which will also help describe the overall system in more detail.

 First, let's define our terms.